Skip to main content

 } TDL_BUTTON_TOUCH_EVENT_E;

-To register the button driver structure, developers need to implement the corresponding function pointers according to their own button driver.
+To register a structure for your button driver, you need to implement the corresponding function pointers based on your button driver.

 /**